PatrickHechler/primitive-code/README.md

         * calls the exit interrupt with `9`
     * `1`: illegal interrupt
         * `AX` contains the number of the illegal interrupt
-        * calls the exit interrupt with `7`
+        * calls the exit interrupt with `6`
+        * if the forbidden interrupt is the exit input, the program exits with `7`
         * if this interrupt is tried to bee called, but it is forbidden to call this interrupt, the program exits with `8`
-        * if the forbidden interrupt is the exit input, the program exits with `8`
     * `2`: illegal memory
-        * calls the exit interrupt with `6`
+        * calls the exit interrupt with `5`
     * `3`: arithmetic error
-        * calls the exit interrupt with `5`
+        * calls the exit interrupt with `4`
     * `4`: exit
         * use `AX` to specify the exit number of the progress
     * `5`: allocate a memory-block